Lucsantosg/CloudLogAnalysis/log_analysis_ov.md

 In {{site.data.keyword.Bluemix_notm}}, you can use Kibana, an open source analytics and visualization platform, to monitor, search, analyze, and visualize your data in a variety of graphs, for example charts and tables.
 For more information, see [Advanced log analysis with Kibana](/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#analyzing_logs_Kibana).

+For more information on how to launch Kibana, see [Navigating to the Kibana dashboard](/docs/services/CloudLogAnalysis/kibana/launch.html#launch).

 ## Managing logs through the CLI
 {: #managing_logs}